IMAnalyst/Portfolio-Images/README.md

 **Project 1: Spotify**

 In this project, I was presented with the task of creating visualisation dashboards to present to potential stakeholders at a company e.g Sony Music.
-Using a tableau I created a dashboard of visualisations based on the data.
+Using a tableau I created a dashboard of visualisations based on the Spotifty dataset.

 ![Alt text](spotify_dashboard.png)
-A dashboard to showcase Spotify Insights.
+A dashboard to show Spotify insights.

 Insights and Conclusions
 - Drake was the most popular artist on Spotify, according to research Spotify is the global leader in music streaming with over 713 million users and 31.7% market share as of early 2026.
 So essentially drake is the most streamed artist in the world